jedisct1/Simple-Comet-Server/README.markdown

 Change the HTTP port the server will listen to.

+    --unix-socket-path=<path to UNIX socket) (default=none)

+In addition or in place of a TCP port, listen to a local UNIX socket.

     --http-timeout=<HTTP timeout in seconds> (default=30)

 Drop inactive connections after this many seconds.